-(a) Personal and psychological harassment means objectionable conduct - either repeated or persistent, or a single serious incident - that an individual would reasonably conclude:

-(1) creates a risk to a worker's psychological or physical well-being, causes a worker substantial distress, or results in an employee's humiliation or intimidation; or

-(2) is discriminatory behaviour that causes substantial distress and is based on a person's race, colour, ancestry, place of origin, political beliefs, religion, marital status, physical or mental disability, sex, age, sexual orientation or gender identity; or

-(3) is seriously inappropriate and serves no legitimate work-related purpose.

-(b) Good faith actions of a manager or supervisor relating to the management and direction of employees - such as assigning work, providing feedback to employees on work performance, and taking reasonable disciplinary action - do not constitute harassment.
+- (a) Personal and psychological harassment, which may include lateral violence, of a repeated, persistent, or singular incident, is conduct that an individual would reasonably conclude: - (1) creates a risk to a worker's psychological or physical well-being, causes a worker substantial distress, or results in an employee's humiliation or intimidation; or - (2) is discriminatory behaviour that causes substantial distress and is based on a person's race, colour, ancestry, place of origin, political beliefs, religion, marital status, physical or mental disability, sex, age, sexual orientation or gender identity; or - (3) is seriously inappropriate and serves no legitimate work-related purpose. - (b) Good faith actions of a manager or supervisor relating to the management and direction of employees such as assigning work, providing feedback to employees on work performance, and taking reasonable disciplinary action do not constitute harassment.